YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-17-knowledge-repository.md

 $$

 Notice that the gradient of the trace MSE function is negative when $\lambda$ is 0.
 This tells us two things:
 1. We can reduce the trace MSE by taking a non-zero $\lambda$ value.
-In particular, we are trading a bit of bias for reduction in variance as the variance function ($\gamma_1$) is monotonically decreasing in $\lambda$.
+In particular, we are trading a bit of bias for a reduction in variance as the variance function ($\gamma_1$) is monotonically decreasing in $\lambda$.
 However, we need to find the right balance between variance and bias so that the overall trace MSE is minimized.
 2. The reduction in trace MSE by ridge regularization is higher when some $l_i$s are small.
 That is, when there is considerable collinearity among the predictors, ridge regularization can achieve much smaller trace MSE than OLS.

 ### Visualization

 Using the `sklearn.metrics.make_regression` function, I generated a noisy regression data set with 50 samples and 10 features.
 However, most of the variances (in PCA sense) are explained by 5 of those 10 features, i.e. last 5 eigenvalues are relatively small.
+Here are the regularization path and the coefficient error plot.

+![ridge_error](/assets/learning-repo/ridge_lambda_mse.png)

 From the figure, we can clearly see that increasing $\lambda$ shrinks every coefficient towards 0.
 On the other hand, an optimal $\lambda$ is found at around 1 where the MSE of estimated coefficients is minimized.

-![ridge_error](/assets/learning-repo/ridge_lambda_mse.png)

 <details>
 <summary>Click here for the script to generate the above plot, credit to <a href="https://scikit-learn.org/stable/auto_examples/linear_model/plot_ridge_coeffs.html#sphx-glr-auto-examples-linear-model-plot-ridge-coeffs-py">scikit-learn</a>.</summary>